-- If so, jurisdictions should highlight the main gaps identified and the steps proposed to address these gaps; - If not, jurisdictions should indicate any plans to undertake a selfassessment exercise.
+- If so, jurisdictions should highlight the main gaps identified and the steps proposed to address these gaps; - If not, jurisdictions should indicate any plans to undertake a self-assessment exercise.

-Not applicable Applicable but no action envisaged Implementation ongoing I at the moment • Implementation completed as of March 2018 If "Not applicable" or "Applicable but justification no action envisaged" has been selected, please provide a brief If "Implementation ongoing" has been Draft in preparation, expected publi cation by O Draft published as of Final rule or legislation approved as d will come into force on Final rule (for part of the reform) in
+Progress to date Not applicable Applicable but no action envisage Implementation ongoing Implementation completed as of d at the moment 01.03.2018 If " Not applicable " or " Applicable but justification no action envisaged " has been selected, plea ase provide a brief

-I II III IV V VI VII VIII.
+VIII.
 Strengthening deposit insurance